Haelle/daily_updates_sirene_analysis/README.md

-Attempt to re-create SIRENE daily updates from INSEE API.
-And result analysis to compare with provided stocks
+Attempt to re-create SIRENE daily updates from INSEE API (https://api.insee.fr/) And result analysis to compare with provided stocks

 0. download the 4 stocks from data.gouv.fr for 2 months (2 stocks per month Etablissements/Unites Legales)